martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 existing request which has not yet completed.
-Clients MUST NOT set this flag on any certificate which is not appropriate for currently-in-flight requests, and MUST NOT make any future requests on the same connection which they do not intend to have associated with the provided certificate.
+Clients MUST NOT set this flag on any certificate which is not appropriate for currently-in-flight requests, and MUST NOT make any future requests on the same connection which they are not willing to have associated with the provided certificate.

 Implementations need to be aware of the potential for confusion about the state of a connection.
-The presence or absence of a validated client certificate can change during the processing of a request, potentially multiple times, as `USE_CERTIFICATE` frames are received.
+The presence or absence of a validated certificate can change during the processing of a request, potentially multiple times, as `USE_CERTIFICATE` frames are received.
 A server that uses certificate authentication needs to be prepared to reevaluate the